 You would do this by making extra payments specifically toward the principal loan balance.
 In fact, let’s say you have a 30-year loan.
 If you calculate what that same loan would cost on a 15-year term then pay the additional amount each month toward principal, you’re basically turning it into a 15-year loan.
 You’ll experience the same savings and faster equity build-up as-if you had originally taken a 15-year mortgage loan.

 These extra payments can be made each month but they don’t have to be.
 If it works better for your cash flow you could make an extra payment once or twice per year.
 The key is to a) pay extra and b) pay it specifically toward the mortgage principal.

 [Think it would be better to invest that money?
 Maybe.
 But be sure to consider the points I mention below on that topic.]

 3. Stay in your house longer.

 A family that moves every 5 years or so, buying a house each time, is very likely destroying their wealth rather than getting ahead.
-This is especially true once the average transaction fee of 6% is added into the mix.
+This is especially true once the average selling transaction fee of 6% is added into the mix.

 Just staying in your house longer will automatically accelerate the principal payoff over time.

 I’m sure at least one reader is thinking: “Why not take that extra money and invest it to earn 8% instead of paying off the mortgage faster?”

 Like most financial planning topics, whether it makes sense for you or not depends on a number of factors.
 Clarifying those factors and working them into an overall financial life plan is another reason working with a financial planner can be extremely valuable.